 |Declaration of All India Rank||June 30, 2017|

-The results for JEE Main 2017 is expected to be announced after April 27.
-The top 2,20,000 JEE Main Rank Holders can apply for JEE Advanced 2017 from April 28, 2017.
+Results for JEE Main 2017 is expected to be announced on April 27 and the top 2,20,000 JEE Main Rank Holders can apply for JEE Advanced 2017 from April 28, 2017.
 JOSAA will hold the joint counselling session for admission to IITs, NITs, IIITs and CFTIs.
 Seat allotment process is likely to start from June 19, 2017.

 JEE Main 2017 Application Form can be filled and submitted in only mode only.
 The last date to complete JEE Main Application Process is extended to January 16, 2017 by CBSE after receiving requests from various students, parents and schools.

 The registration process primarily involves 3 steps – Filling application form, Uploading photograph & signature and payment of application fee.The steps involved in filling JEE Main 2017 Application Form are mentioned below:

 - Candidates should visit the official website of JEE Main to apply.